marcmylemans/marcmylemans.github.io/_posts/2022-12-27-RemoteDesktopPart1.md

 ### Concluding Thoughts

 This tutorial marks the beginning of your journey to a fully functional RDS environment in Windows Server 2022.
-For a more detailed and comprehensive guide that covers these topics and more, check out our new post: [Link to New Blog Post].
+For a more detailed and comprehensive guide that covers these topics and more, check out our new post: [A Step-by-Step Guide - Setting Up Remote Desktop Services With FS Logix And Single Sign On!](https://mylemans.online/posts/Remote-Desktop-Services-Part1/).

 Stay tuned for more in-depth tutorials on Windows Server 2022, and we’re eager to hear your feedback!